s2t2/tweet-analysis-2020/NOTES.md

   + Standard-2x: crash after a few minutes due to memory issue
   + Performance-M: crash after a few minutes due to memory issue

 Throwing more memory at the problem doesn't make it better :smiley_cat:.
-So let's try to save the graph to remote storage instead, using a chunked / streaming approach which saves part of the file at a time.
-Results: TBA.
+So let's try ... adding the data more efficiently, if possible...